AGranosik/courses/Docker_Kubernetes_Practical_Guide_Udemy/readme.md

 Arguments seems to bahave like some kind of variable inside dokcerfile.

-Envarionment works for whole container base on image.
+Envarionment works for whole container based on image.